 Regulations relating to the use of the facilities:

-The following is on adaptation from the “Rules of conduct for readers” made by the Curators of the University Libraries on 16 June 2014 w.e.f.
-10 October 2014.
-The MEC Library provides services to the University community at large, therefore, is due to follow the Rules of conduct made by the Curators.
+The following is on adaptation from the “Rules of conduct for readers” made by the Curators of the University Libraries on 16 June 2014 effective from 10 October 2014.
+The MEC Library provides services to the University community at large, and so adheres to the Rules of conduct as established by the Curators.

 In these rules "material" means any material, including electronic material, owned by or in the possession or custody of the MEC Library; "issued" means legitimately in a reader's possession either as a loan, an intended loan or for consultation or use within a library, and including material and equipment legitimately taken directly by a reader without the intermediation of library staff.

 All readers using the MEC Library are deemed to be bound by the current rules of conduct.

 - A valid University card, Library card or day pass is required to enter the Library.

 - A University card / library card / day pass and computer password are for the exclusive use of the individual to whom they were issued.
 You must not pass them to another person, or use them for another person’s benefit.

 - Your University card / Library card / day pass must be carried at all times and be shown to any member of Libraries staff who requests to see it.
 If you do not show your card or pass you will be asked to leave the Library.

 - Should your name or contact details change, or if your card / pass is lost or stolen, you must inform the Libraries immediately.